Rocket Lab is committed to backing the next generation of aerospace experts through our Education Programs. We're on a mission to:

 - Involve local organizations and community groups in Rocket Lab’s growth;

-- And build relationships between the space and education industries in Aotearoa and beyond, facilitating more growth in both.
+- And build relationships between the space and education sectors in the US, New Zealand, and beyond, facilitating more growth and partnership across all.

 Currently, our Space Ambassador Program makes it possible for Rocket Lab Space Ambassadors – people who work in all areas of our business, who are passionate about Space and STEM – to connect with young people and visit with schools either in-person or online.